AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    Properties for /apps/weretail-run/components/content/poster/clientlibs/shared

    The `categories` property is a string that identifies the client library.
 The `cq.screens.components` category is used in both Edit and Preview/Production mode.
-Therefore any CSS/JS defined in the `shared` clientlib is loaded in all modes.
+Therefore, any CSS/JS defined in the `shared` clientlib is loaded in all modes.

-   It is a best practice to never expose any paths directly to /apps in a production environment.
-The `allowProxy` property ensures the client library CSS and JS is referenced by way of a prefix of `/etc.clientlibs`.
+   As a best practice, never expose any paths directly to `/apps` in a production environment.
+The `allowProxy` property ensures the client library CSS and JS is referenced through a prefix of `/etc.clientlibs`.
 More information about the [allowProxy property can be found here.](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/clientlibs)

 1. Create file named `css.txt` beneath the shared folder.